larsulbricht/awesome-digital-assets/readme.md

 - [5th NTW-CG Meeting: Presentations on Business Cases and Interoperability Standards (by BNP Paribas, DZ Bank / Deutsche Börse, Intesa Sanpaolo, KFW, Societe Generale, SWIFT / ING and AFME / GFMA)](https://www.ecb.europa.eu/paym/groups/ntwcg/pdf/ecb.ntwdocs231115_business_cases_5th_ntwcg_meeting.en.pdf?9da5238b2e28673085acf5eeb9544589) - Members of the NTW-CG were invited to report on business cases and interoperability standards for DLT-based settlement.
 - [6th NTW-CG Meeting: Presentations on Business Cases (by ABI / Spunta Banca DLT, AXA / Union Investment, DZ Bank, Kynexis / Onyx and DekaBank / SWIAT)](https://www.ecb.europa.eu/paym/groups/ntwcg/pdf/ecb.ntwdocs240125_business_cases_6th_ntwcg_meeting.en.pdf?699a31762d1ff99c15d8f9f7c51dcbe3) - Members of the NTW-CG were invited to report on business cases and interoperability standards for DLT-based settlement.
 - [8th NTW-CG Meeting: Presentations on New Technologies for Settlement (by DTCC / Clearstream / Euroclear, Crédit Agricole, SWIAT and SWIFT)](https://www.ecb.europa.eu/paym/groups/ntwcg/pdf/ecb.ntwdocs240618_member_presentations_8th_ntwcg_meeting.en.pdf?aff577b160700d389c28ab188ab55473) - Members' presentations on topics related to new technologies for settlement of wholesale financial transactions in central bank money.
 - [9th NTW-CG Meeting: Presentation on Republic of Slovenia issuance of digital bond during the exploratory work](https://www.ecb.europa.eu/paym/groups/ntwcg/pdf/ecb.ntwdocs240925_invitees_presentations_9th_ntwcg_meeting.en.pdf?1a1e8d3639f11c3c3e92b32a5ea0b160) - On 25 July 2024, the Republic of Slovenia issued its inaugural digital bond.
 The transaction is the first such transaction of an EU sovereign, and one of the first sovereigns worldwide.
-Republic of Slovenia representatives will present the motivations and implications for a sovereign issuer to explore new technologies, as well as share some findings from the experience made.
+Republic of Slovenia representatives presented the motivations and implications for a sovereign issuer to explore new technologies, as well as share some findings from the experience made.
 - [10th NTW-CG Meeting: Presentations by members on keeping momentum, a cooperative ecosystem and avoiding fragmentation (by BIS, AFME, BNP Paribas, Crédit Agricole, Deutsche Börse, HSBC, Kinexys, KFW and Regulated Layer One (RL1) / SWIAT )](https://www.ecb.europa.eu/paym/groups/ntwcg/pdf/ecb.ntwdocs241126_member_presentations_10th_ntwcg_meeting.en.pdf?eb5490d3879ea928a3ffc00922b3c61f) - Multiple CG members volunteered to present their view on (some of) the following topics: Keeping the momentum after the exploratory work, towards a cooperative ecosystem, how to avoid fragmentation and the creation of asset silos.

 ### Other Consortia & Networks